Vamsi-Tupili/Vamsi-Tupili/README.md

 - 👋 Hi, I’m @Vamsi-Tupili
 - 👀 I’m interested in Embedded Systems
-- 🌱 I’m currently learning Embedded System with different Microcontrollers like Arduino, NodeMCU.
+- 🌱 I have Hands-on-Experience with different Microcontrollers like STM32, Arduino, NodeMCU,Esp32.
 - 💞️ I’m looking to collaborate on Embeddeb Systems Companies.
-- 📫 How to reach me you can email on this itsmevamsi2001@gmail.com
+- 📫 How to reach me you can email on this vamsitupili2002@gmail.com

 <!---
 Vamsi-Tupili/Vamsi-Tupili is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.